Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/08_a_shooting_enemy/index.md

 ### Taking projectiles into account

-We will update the `Game1.UpdateProjectiles` function to make the enemy projectiles collide with the player, removing hp.
+Update `Game1.UpdateProjectiles` to allow enemy projectiles to hit the player and remove HP:

 ```csharp
   private void UpdateProjectiles(double dt)